Kritikasingh2004/Kritikasingh2004/README.md

 <p align="center">
 <code>Welcome to the Upside Down (my github profile btw)!
-I go by the alias 'The Great Kritika' because, well, why not?</code>
+I go by the alias 'Kriticizm' because, well, why not?</code>
 </p>